-Her neatly executed routine was set to music and crammed with patriotic British tunes, such as Land of Hope and Glory and I Vow to Thee, My Country.
-It also included the chimes of Big Ben – adding a dash of humour and colour to one of the most technically demanding events in the Games.
-In front of a cheering, shouting and stamping sell-out crowd of 200,000, she scored 12 tens to eclipse Dutch rider Adelinde Cornelissen and Parzival's score of 88.196, while her British teammate, Laura Bechtolsheimer, and Mistral Hojris won bronze.
+Rider and horse cemented their perfect partnership at London 2012, where they dominated the individual dressage competition.
+Set to patriotic British tunes, such as Land of Hope and Glory and I Vow to Thee, My Country, their neatly executed routine also included the chimes of Big Ben – adding a dash of humour and colour to one of the most technically demanding events in the Games.

-Having earlier taken team dressage gold with Bechtolsheimer and her mentor, Carl Hester, she joined Kelly Holmes, Rebecca Adlington and Laura Trott as one of only three British women to have won two gold medals at a single Games.
-The 27-year-old’s achievement came a mere five years after she took up the sport competitively – she had aspired to be a jockey – and less than two years after her first Grand Prix dressage event, having been trained by British equestrian champion Hester, himself a Games veteran.
+Having earlier taken team dressage gold with Bechtolsheimer and Hester, she joined Kelly Holmes, Rebecca Adlington and Laura Trott as one of only three British women to have won two gold medals at a single Games.

 After winning her individual gold, which came less than two years after her first Grand Prix dressage event, Dujardin said: “It is always something I’ve known the horse could achieve, but I didn’t really know how I was going to find the atmosphere and the expectation.
 But when I got that phone call to say I had made the team for London, I was so determined.